Palace of Westminster: Commons Chamber

 By tradition, the British Sovereign does not enter the Chamber of the House of Commons.
 The last monarch to do so was King Charles I, in 1642.
 The King sought to arrest five Members of Parliament on charges of high treason, but when he asked the Speaker, William Lenthall, if he had any knowledge of the whereabouts of these individuals, Lenthall famously replied: "May it please your Majesty, I have neither eyes to see nor tongue to speak in this place but as the House is pleased to direct me, whose servant I am here."
 Since then, in the State Opening of Parliament, when Black Rod representing the monarch approaches the doors to the chamber of the House of Commons to make the summons, the doors are pointedly slammed in his or her face.
-Black Rod has to strike the door three times with a staff, to be admitted and issue the summons from the monarch to the MPs to attend.
-When repairs after the World War II bombing were completed, the rebuilt chamber was opened by King George VI on 26 October 1950 who was invited to an "unofficial" tour of the new structure by Commons leaders.
+Black Rod has to strike the door three times with a staff to be admitted and issue the summons from the monarch to the MPs to attend.
+When repairs after the Second World War bombing were completed, the rebuilt chamber was opened by King George VI on 26 October 1950, who was invited to an "unofficial" tour of the new structure by Commons leaders.

 The two red lines on the floor of the House of Commons are 2.5 m apart, which, by apocryphal tradition, is intended to be just over two sword-lengths.
 It is said that the original purpose of this was to prevent disputes in the House from degenerating into duels.
 However, there is no record of a time when Members of Parliament were allowed to bring swords into the Chamber; historically only the Serjeant at Arms has been allowed to carry a sword as a symbol of their role in Parliament, plus Black Rod when summoning the Commons to the Lords, and there are loops of pink ribbon in the Members' cloakroom for MPs to hang up their swords before entering the Chamber.
 In the days when gentlemen carried swords, there were no lines in the Chamber.
-Protocol dictates that MPs may not cross these lines when speaking; a Member of Parliament who violates this convention will be lambasted by opposition Members.
+Protocol dictates that MPs may not cross these lines when speaking; opposition Members will lambaste a Member of Parliament who violates this convention.